Khushi119/C_MOS_INVERTER/README.md

 - **Calibre v2016.1_14.11** – Physical Verification (DRC, LVS)
 - **GPDK 90 nm** – Process Design Kit (PDK) used for technology-specific parameters and rules

+## Introduction
+CMOS (Complementary Metal–Oxide–Semiconductor) integrates PMOS and NMOS transistors to build efficient, high-performance logic circuits with minimal static power dissipation.
+Using the 90 nm process node, where the minimum feature size is 90 nanometers, enables compact layouts, faster switching speeds, and lower power consumption.
+Layout design in VLSI translates a verified circuit schematic into a fabrication-ready physical representation that meets design rules, allowing for accurate verification, parasitic analysis, and eventual chip fabrication for real-world applications.